 After you ensure that you can give search engines the right type of content, the next step is to make it easy to access your content.

-Register to Google Search Console – Google has a tool for webmasters.
+Register with Google Search Console – Google has a tool for webmasters.
 Register your website and find out what Google knows about your website, how many pages you have in their index, how many links are pointing to your website (that google knows about), the keywords that triggered your website to show in Google SEPRS and many more useful information.

 Add internal links to your content – internal links tend to boost your SEO as they serve three important purposes:

-- They ‘force’ search engine crawlers to visit more pages from your website
+- They ‘force’ search engine crawlers to visit more pages from your website.

-- Can help users find more information about a topic they are interested
+- Can help users find more information about a topic they are interested in.

 Stay in-synch with the latest developments in SEO